Fuzzy Mud: Plot

-Eventually, inasmuch as the mutation does not allow the micro-organisms to survive in freezing temperatures, when winter begins, all the creatures die.
-As for the humans and animals already affected, a scientist by the name of Dr. Crumbly finds a cure.
-He finds, one day, that his pet turtle, despite exposure to the mud, does not show any symptoms.
-He therefore develops a vaccine composed of turtle enzymes, which proves effective and is given to more than sixty thousand humans and animals.
+Eventually, as the mutation does not allow the microorganisms to survive in freezing temperatures, when winter begins, all the creatures die.
+As for the humans and animals already affected, a scientist by the name of Dr. Crumbly discovers a cure.
+He finds, one day, that his pet turtle, despite exposure to the mud, does not develop symptoms.
+Using this, he then develops a vaccine composed of turtle enzymes, which proves effective and is given to more than sixty thousand humans and animals.

-The world continues using biolene, manufactured only in the States of New Mexico, Idaho and Michigan, all of which have harsh winters and lack of vegetation.
-The entire globe is grateful for Tamaya, to the extent that the rash is named Dhilwaddi's blistering urticaria.
+The world continues using biolene, manufactured only in the states of New Mexico, Idaho, and Michigan, all of which have harsh winters and lack of vegetation.
+The entire globe is grateful for Tamaya, to the extent that the rash is named the Dhilwaddi Blister rash.

 Reception

 Darienne Stewart from Common Sense Media rated the book four out of five stars.
 She praised the book’s characters as role models, but criticized it for what she thinks is a rushed ending.
 On BookTrust’s “17 books to make reading fun for your class” list, Fuzzy Mud was in seventh place.
 Fuzzy Mud appeared on Theschoolrun.com’s “Best books for ten year olds”.
 It was described as “intelligent, thought provoking and thrilling.”
 Marybeth Kozikowski from the School Library Journal describes the book as an exciting tale that blends horror with sober consideration of ethics and science.

 Kirkus Reviews describes the book as “a quick meditation on the promise and dangers of modern science that came from an exciting story from school life, friends, and bullies.”